Today's Articles

 Stephen A. Benson

 After Liberia gained its independence in 1847, he served as a judge until he was elected vice president in 1853.
 When President Joseph Jenkins Roberts declined to seek a fifth term in 1855, Benson was elected to succeed him.
-During his four-term presidency, Liberia saw an expansion of both its internal and external trade, and in 1862, the country got diplomatic recognition by the United States.
+During his four-term presidency, Liberia expanded both its internal and external trade, and in 1862, the United States recognized the country Diplomatically.
 Perhaps his biggest accomplishment was annexing the Colony of Maryland, now Maryland Country, into the Republic of Liberia in 1857.

 He also received recognition for Liberia from the following countries: Belgium 1858: Denmark 1869; Italy 1862; Norway and Sweden 1863; and Haiti 1864.
 Benson was the first Liberian President to speak several native languages, favoring a progressive policy toward Liberia's native peoples; regrettably, this policy remained largely unimplemented.
 He left office at the close of 1863 and returned to his coffee plantation in Grand Bassa County.
 Stephen Benson died in 1865.